-These contracts involve speculated or predicted future values of assets like currencies and stock market indexes and bring considerable high level of risks.
+These contracts involve speculated or predicted future values of assets like currencies and stock market indexes and bring a considerably high level of risk.

 You can also take a look at our list of the best futures trading software to start off on the right foot.

 Optimus Futures is retail-focused futures broker specializing in micro futures.
 Their platforms, clearing relationships and exchange access connections have all been established and integrated into an infrastructure that enables their customers to get access to the latest technology and widest selection of futures trading products available in the marketplace today.

 Their signature platform, Optimus Flow, is completely free to all their customers.
 With specialized indicators designed to observe buying and selling pressure, the platform offers unique view toward price action that many other traders may not be able to see.